ivansurif/azure-terraform-data-pipeline/README.md

 enable (register) resource providers (i.e., fixing this error).
 Sample error below:

-`2022-06-30T18:44:03.1472586Z Error: creating Container Registry "cogniteskfcenitregistry" (Resource Group "common-services"): containerregistry.RegistriesClient#Create: Failure sending request: StatusCode=409 -- Original Error: Code="MissingSubscriptionRegistration" Message="The subscription is not registered to use namespace 'Microsoft.ContainerRegistry'.
+`2022-06-30T18:44:03.1472586Z Error: creating Container Registry "REGISTRY_NAME_HERE" (Resource Group "common-services"): containerregistry.RegistriesClient#Create: Failure sending request: StatusCode=409 -- Original Error: Code="MissingSubscriptionRegistration" Message="The subscription is not registered to use namespace 'Microsoft.ContainerRegistry'.
 See https://aka.ms/rps-not-found for how to register subscriptions."
 Details=[{"code":"MissingSubscriptionRegistration","message":"The subscription is not registered to use namespace 'Microsoft.ContainerRegistry'.
 See https://aka.ms/rps-not-found for how to register subscriptions.","target":"Microsoft.ContainerRegistry"}]`

 **Note**: Terraform erros in GH Actions can by pretty cryptic.
 Therefore [enabling debug logging](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging)